eliona-smart-building-assistant/app-template/README.md

 - `API_SERVER_PORT`(optional): define the port the API server listens.
 The default value is Port `3000`. <mark>Todo: Decide if the app needs its own API.
 If so, an API server have to implemented and the port have to be configurable.</mark>

-- `DEBUG_LEVEL`(optional): defines the minimum level that should be [logged](https://github.com/eliona-smart-building-assistant/go-utils/tree/develop/log).
+- `LOG_LEVEL`(optional): defines the minimum level that should be [logged](https://github.com/eliona-smart-building-assistant/go-utils/blob/main/log/README.md).
 Not defined the default level is `info`.

 ### Database tables ###